-Figure 38.
+Figure 40.
 Number and Catch per Unit Effort (CPUE) of Smallmouth Bass observed in surveys of the Yakima River Delta area (West of the Bateman Island Causeway).

 Smallmouth Bass in the delta of the Yakima River have been found in surprisingly high numbers.
 The Yakima delta at all times of the year contains some presence of Smallmouth Bass and during rearing times it becomes a haven for rearing Smallmouth Bass juveniles.
-In the autumn, times of extreme low water in the Delta has produced extremely high numbers of Smallmouth Bass and also produce extremely high CPUE's of up to 17 fish caught per minute (Figure 38).
+In the autumn, times of extreme low water in the Delta have resulted in extremely high abundance and CPUE's of Smallmouth Bass (Figure 40).

-Figure 39.
+Figure 41.
 Number and Catch per Unit Effort (CPUE) of Smallmouth Bass observed in surveys of the Yakima River Delta area (East of the Bateman Island Causeway).

-Smallmouth Bass in the delta of the Yakima River, on the disconnected (east) side of the River by Bateman Island, were also found in high numbers (Figure 39), though considerably less than their presence on the west side of the causeway.
+Smallmouth Bass in the delta of the Yakima River, on the disconnected (east) side of the River by Bateman Island, were also found in high numbers (Figure 41), though considerably less than their presence on the west side of the causeway.
 Numbers on this side of the delta rise as temperatures in the Yakima River drop and Columbia River temperatures remain higher (as this side of delta is connected to the Columbia).
 Total catch numbers of smallmouth bass rise during the early winter months and CPUE can rise to near 1.5 fish per minute.
+This disconnected area of the Yakima River also rears large numbers of juvenile Largemouth bass during the fall and winter months.
+Also present is a significant spawning population of Brown Bullhead catfish.